lttb/convey/README.md

 ## Key Features

-- Seameless code usage between client and server – call server functions just as normal functions (and vice-versa 😉).
+- Seameless code usage between client and server – call server functions just as normal functions (and vice-versa).
 - Out of the box streaming support (with Server Sent Events by default)
 - Framework agnostic
 - Strong Typescript support